-You’ll find around 20 meals to choose from each week at Tovala, including a good mix of chicken, pork, beef, and fish dishes.
+You’ll find 24+ meals to choose from each week at Tovala, including a good mix of chicken, pork, beef, and fish dishes.
 Most are single-serving recipes, though a few will serve two.

-When it comes to cuisine types, it’s mostly classic American or Tex-Mex style dishes (think Buffalo Chicken Flatbreads, or Chicken and Sweet Potato Burrito Bowls), as well as some Italian and Asian influences.
+The kind of cuisines on offer are mostly classic American or Tex-Mex style dishes (think Buffalo Chicken Flatbreads, or Chicken and Sweet Potato Burrito Bowls), as well as some Italian and Asian-inspired recipes.

-Just over half of the menu is labeled as Calorie Smart, at least two of the dishes will be Vegetarian, and a few are tagged as Carb Conscious.
+Just over half the menu is labeled as Calorie Smart, at least two of the dishes will be Vegetarian, and a few are tagged as Carb-Conscious.
 Some of them will overlap.
-So, while there’s some variation, if you’re veggie or gluten-free, you won’t have many options.
+And while there’s some variation, if you’re veggie or gluten-free, you won’t have many options.

 It’s also important to note that the kitchens aren’t gluten-free by any means, so be wary of this if you have a serious allergy.
 All info regarding ingredients, allergens, and nutritional value is available when you click through to each dish on the menu.

-This service allows you to swap, upgrade, and even double-up on the protein in almost every meal (not just one or two).
-So you can make changes like swapping the pork in your BBQ Pork and Pineapple Flatbreads for shrimp or steak strips instead.
+If it’s the customization element that appeals to you, Home Chef has more options.
+It allows you to swap, upgrade, and even double-up on the protein in almost every meal, so you can make changes like swapping the pork in your BBQ Pork and Pineapple Flatbreads for shrimp or steak strips instead.

-Home Chef also features a wider range of meal types – its meal kits are great for long, lazy weekends when you might want to get creative in the kitchen, while the no-prep oven-ready dinners are great for midweek.
-Plus, you’ll find plenty of extras, including desserts and protein packs.
+Home Chef features a wider range of meal types – its Culinary Collection meal kits are great for long, lazy weekends when you might want to get creative in the kitchen, while the no-prep, oven-ready dinners are great for midweek.
+Plus, you’ll find plenty of extras, including desserts and proteins.

-The meals arrive fresh, individually packed in trays that are kept cool using ice packs.
-Nothing will arrive frozen – and the food isn’t intended to be frozen at home.
+The meals arrive fresh, individually packed in trays that are kept cool in transit with ice packs.
+Nothing should arrive frozen – and the food isn’t intended to be frozen at home.
 Instead, you should store everything in the fridge, where it’ll keep for around three to seven days.

-The packaging is clear and contains all the information you’ll need – from the best-before date to the barcode that you need to scan to cook.
+The packaging is pretty clear and contains all the information you’ll need to store and cook everything – from the best-before date to the QR code that you need to scan to get cooking.

 I was delighted to discover that everything was recyclable, too: the box, of course, and even the packaging that the meals come in.

 The meals usually take around 20 minutes to cook, depending on the dish.
-For the process to work, you need to install the Tovala app on your phone and connect the oven to a Wi-Fi network.
-Then, you’ll get a notification on your phone when the meal is ready.
+For the process to work, you’ll need to install the Tovala app on your phone and connect the oven to your Wi-Fi network.
+Then, you’ll get a notification when the meal is ready.

-You can also use the app to create cook cycles that utilize multiple cooking methods or make meals from the app’s library.
-You can even scan and cook more than 850 brand-name grocery products, like Eggo® Waffles and Pop-Tarts®.
+You can also use the app to create cook cycles or make meals from the app’s library.
+You can scan to cook more than 850 brand-name grocery products, too, including Eggo® Waffles and Pop-Tarts®.

-It’s easy to sign up to Tovala, but managing your subscription can be a bit more complicated depending on your commitment status.
+It’s easy to sign up to Tovala, but managing your subscription can be more complicated depending on your commitment status!